lixi-ui/lixi-ui-vue/src/components/cascader/doc/index.en-US.md

 `CascaderPanel` is the core component of `Cascader` which has various of features such as single selection, multiple selection, dynamic loading and so on.

-:::demo Just like `el-cascader`, you can set alternative options by `options`, and enable other features by `props`, see the API form below for details.
+:::demo Just like `lx-cascader`, you can set alternative options by `options`, and enable other features by `props`, see the API form below for details.
 ```html
 <lx-cascader-panel :options="options"></lx-cascader-panel>